mikrostew/automatic-owl/src/github-copilot.md

 <button class="replay hidden">&#8635; Replay</button></code></pre>

-TODO (from the GA announcement)
+### Conclusion

+The [GA announcement for Copilot](https://github.blog/2022-06-21-github-copilot-is-generally-available-to-all-developers/) positions it as a fundamental change to software development:

-> we believe AI-assisted coding will fundamentally change the nature of software development, giving developers a new tool to write code easier and faster so they can be happier in their lives[^dev-happy].
+> Just like the rise of compilers and open source, we believe AI-assisted coding will fundamentally change the nature of software development, giving developers a new tool to write code easier and faster so they can be happier in their lives[^dev-happy].

-[^dev-happy]: Not sure what they're on about here, developers are never happy.
+[^dev-happy]: They should know that developers are never happy.

-TODO: code is fungible?

-TODO: why do I code?

-Like pair programming?
- - When pairing, the other person often points out issues with your code, copilot is only generative, not analytical
- - partner can introduce bugs, but can also be mentored, and the feedback loop is tight
- - copilot can improve, over time, on a much longer feedback loop, but until then keeps doing same things, same mistakes

-My coding "voice", or style
- - More than one way to do things
- - I've done hundreds of interviews, and no one has solved the same problem the same way
- - By the time I have designed how things will work, I know what the code is going to be, but copilot doesn't.
-It wants to be helpful, but just gets in the way

-Conclusion
- - Stack overflow in your editor
- - "prompt engineering" - giving it a "better" prompt to get a better answer (as if to make it "understand" more clearly), vs. a more specific prompt so it can better pattern match against its training data?
-     - (see the comma combine 1 & 2 movs)
- - Copilot doesn't know how to say "I don't know" - it will always give you something, even if it doesn't make sense
-     - People do this too
+I don't see that as the case, at least not yet.

+For me, it doesn't make sense to use it for anything more than completing single lines of code.
+Big code blocks are too disruptive to my workflow, and are likely wrong, or non-sensical, or copyrighted.

+I see Copilot as a better form of auto-complete, and that's how I will continue to use it.
+It's helpful, but not a game-changer.